Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 ## ✨ Main Features

-1. **Diverse Theme Collection:** Provides themes suitable for various purposes, including business, academia, and creative fields.
+1. **Diverse Theme Collection**: Offers themes suitable for various purposes, including business, academic, and creative uses.
-2. **Easy Theme Application:** Apply themes simply by adding one line to your Marp Markdown file.
+2. **Easy Theme Application**: Apply themes simply by adding one line to your Marp Markdown file.
-3. **Customization Support:** Create your own styles by editing the CSS files for each theme.
+3. **Customization Support**: Create your own styles by editing the CSS files for each theme.
-4. **Theme Management Tools:** Provides scripts for easy addition, update, and deletion of themes.
+4. **Theme Management Tools**: Provides scripts for easy addition, update, and deletion of themes.
-5. **Sample Presentations:** Includes sample slides showing examples of each theme's usage.
+5. **Sample Presentations**: Includes sample slides showing examples of each theme's usage.
-6. **Community Contribution:**  A system that allows users to easily share and integrate their created themes.
+6. **Community Contribution**:  A system allowing users to easily share and integrate their created themes.

 ## 🔧 How to Use

 ### Applying a Theme:
-Add the following lines to the top of your Marp Markdown file:
+Add the following line to the top of your Marp Markdown file:

 ```markdown
 ---